jcb91/IPython-notebook-extensions-wiki/config-extension.md

-There is now a graphical user interface for activating/deactivating installed notebook extensions by going to the '/nbextensions' URL:
+There is a graphical user interface for activating/deactivating installed notebook extensions by going to the '/nbextensions' URL:

 ![](https://github.com/ipython-contrib/IPython-notebook-extensions/raw/master/wiki-images/notebook-configuration.png)